fbpx

 How can you treat stage 3 lung cancer?

-Most lung cancer specialists will recommend chemoradiation as a first attempt at treatment.
-Due to the advanced nature of the cancer, surgery is not typically an option.
-You should still speak with a doctor to see if your specific case can be treated with surgery.
+Most lung cancer specialists will recommend chemoradiation as a first-line treatment option.
+Due to the advanced nature of stage 3 lung cancer, surgery is typically not an option.
+You should speak with a doctor to learn about the symptoms of lung cancer, the testing involved in making a diagnosis and discuss different treatment options tailored to your specific needs.

 Sources & Author